code16/sharp/docs/guide/commands.md

 ### Command return types

 Finally, let's review the return possibilities: after a Command has been executed, the code must return something to tell to the front what to do next.
-There are six of them:
+There are height of them:

 - `return $this->info('some text')`: displays the entered text in a modal.
 - `return $this->reload()`: reload the current page (with context).